lakalia/dataviz-project/README.md

 Note: The world regions according to the world bank, to an extent, take cultural similarities into account in addition to geographic location when grouping nations into regions.
 Thus Mexico is grouped with 'Latin America' instead of 'North America', and 'Northern Africa' is grouped with the 'Middle East' instead of the traditionally accepted but purely geographic region of 'Africa'.

+## Proposal

-The world regions will be faded in the background of the Gapminder visualization until you mouse-over or click a region in the legend at which point the corresponding region in the background and all the country-circles for countries in the region will pop.
+The world regions will be faded in the background of the Gapminder visualization until you mouse-over or click a region in the legend at which point the corresponding region in the background and all the country-circles for countries in the region pop.
 Drop-downs will allow the user to choose between visualizing Income per capita, Total Population, Life Expectancy or Fertility on the y axis against Income per capita, Total Population, Life Expectancy, Fertility or Year on the x axis.
 Year on the x axis will allow the user to see the path of change over time for any of the other attributes and if Year is not chosen on the x axis, a slider will animate change over time.